 In this review, we look at the Schwinn A20 Recumbent Bike, which is the entry-level model in this popular range from Nautilus who are renowned for their reliable, high-quality offerings.

 The Schwinn A20 is robust, stable, smooth and quiet to use.
-It comes with enough built-in workout programs and resistance levels to provide effective workouts that will enable new exercisers to progress to intermediate level as their fitness improves.
+It comes with enough built-in workout programs and resistance levels to provide effective workouts that will enable new exercisers to progress to an intermediate level as their fitness improves.

 While the A20 is slightly more expensive than most other brand’s basic models, its quality and features are worth the extra outlay.